sanju9645/Chat-app-with-MERN/README.md

 Step 2
 -----------------------------

-cd ..
+Head back..

-recovery@RecoverY Chat-app-with-MERN % npm init -y
+RecoverY Chat-app-with-MERN% npm init -y

-This will create the package.json file, on the package.json file,
+That'll whip up a package.json file, now on to tweakin' it:

 -----------------------------
 Step 3
 -----------------------------

-change   "main": "index.js", to "main": "server.js"
+Switch up the "main" from "index.js" to "server.js"

 -----------------------------
 Step 4
 -----------------------------

-install the dependencies on the main project folder
+Load up them dependencies in the main project folder

 npm install express dotenv cookie-parser bcryptjs mongoose socket.io jsonwebtoken nodemon

-'nodemon' is not required in prod env, so it is dev dependency
+Nodemon ain't needed in the big leagues, so it's just for the devs

 npm uninstall nodemon

-Run,
+Then, set up:

 npm i nodemon --save-dev

 -----------------------------
 Step 5
 -----------------------------
-Then create this "server.js" file in the 'backend' folder
+Now, let's craft up that "server.js" file in the 'backend' folder

-Edit the package.json file
+Make some edits to the package.json file

 "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",